 Supplement Label Claims

 Overwhelming amounts of scientific evidence now support the fact that micronutrient deficiencies impact genomic stability, including exposure to carcinogens, DNA repair, DNA synthesis and apoptosis.
-Because diseases of development, degenerative diseases, and aging itself are partly controlled by damage to DNA, it seems logical that the FDA would direct new science to focus far more attention on redefining optimal requirements of inexpensive key vitamins, minerals and antioxidants that prevent damage to both nuclear and mitochrondrial DNA.
+Because diseases of development, degenerative diseases, and aging itself are partly controlled by damage to DNA, it seems logical that our government would direct new science to focus far more attention on redefining optimal requirements of inexpensive key vitamins, minerals and antioxidants to better address skyrocketing healthcare costs.

 The list below contains a few of the most elementary and medically accepted micronutrient claims that our esteemed FDA could not deem entirely legal under current law, even though abundant published peer-reviewed science strongly suggests otherwise:

 2) Vitamin D prevents and cures rickets

 3) Vitamin B1 prevents and cures beri beri